 In cancer care, different types of doctors and other specialists often work together to create a patient’s overall treatment plan, which combines different types of treatments.
 This is called a multidisciplinary team.
 An evaluation should be done by each specialist before any treatment begins.

-This team may include medical oncologists, radiation oncologists, surgeons, otolaryngologists (ear, nose, and throat doctors), maxillofacial prosthodontists (specialists who perform restorative surgery to the head and neck areas), dentists, physical therapists, speech pathologists, audiologists, and psychiatrists.
+This team may include medical oncologists, radiation oncologists, surgeons, otolaryngologists (ear, nose, and throat doctors), maxillofacial prosthodontists (specialists who perform restorative surgery to the head and neck areas), dentists, physical therapists, speech language pathologists, audiologists, and mental health professionals.
 Diagnostic radiologists and pathologists also are an integral part of the treatment team because they help with diagnosis and staging.
-Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, counselors, dietitians, and others.
+Cancer care teams include a variety of other health care professionals, such as physician assistants, nurse practitioners, oncology nurses, social workers, pharmacists, dietitians, and others.